Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 3: Guardian's Mark

-As a Bonus Action, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection.
-If you choose a point, it remains fixed.
-If you choose a creature (including yourself), the marked point moves with them.
+As :rsc-bonus-action: **Bonus Action**, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection, choose one of the following within 60 feet:

+- A fixed point on the ground, or
+- A creature (including yourself), which causes the zone to move with them.

-This effect lasts for 1 minute.
-While active, when a creature you can see takes any action or moves within 15 feet of the marked point, you can make a ranged weapon attack against it with each triggering action or movement using a **Bastion Weapon**, provided it is within your weapon's normal range.
-This attack does not require an action and can be made a number of times equal to your Charisma modifier (minimum of once).
+This protective zone lasts for **1 minute**.
+While active, whenever a creature within **15 feet** of the marked point takes any action or moves, you can make a ranged weapon attack against them using a **Bastion Weapon** (if within normal range).
+This attack doesn’t require any action and can be made up to a number of times equal to your **Charisma modifier** (minimum of 1).

-The effect ends early if you reach this number of attacks or when you have the Incapacitated condition.

-If you make an attack using this feature, you cannot take Reactions until the start of your next turn.
+You cannot take any :rsc-reaction: **Reactions** until the start of your next turn after using this attack.
+The effect ends early if you either:
+- Use up all the allowed attacks, or
+- You have the *Incapacitated* condition.

 ### Level 7: Phalanx Formation

-You and your allies has Immunity to Forced Movement while within your Aura of Protection.
+You and your allies has Immunity to [Forced Movement](../../glossary.md#forced-movement) while within your Aura of Protection.

-Moreover, you and your allies gain the benefit of Half Cover while within the aura, so long you haven't move more than half your Speed for this turn.
+Moreover, you and your allies gain the benefit of Half Cover while within the aura, so long you haven't moved more than half your Speed for this turn.

+*[Half Cover]: +2 bonus to AC and Dexterity saving throws

 ### Level 15: Rapid Reaction

-When a hostile creaure ends their turn within your Aura of Protection, you can take a Reaction to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a **Bastion Weapon** at the creature.
+When a hostile creaure ends their turn within your Aura of Protection, you can take a :rsc-reaction: **Reactions** to move up to half of your Speed, without provoking Opportunity Attack and make a Ranged weapon attack using a **Bastion Weapon** at the creature.

-You can use this feature a number of time equals to your Charisma modifier (minimum of once).
+You can use this feature a number of time equals to your **Charisma modifier** (minimum of once).
 You regain all expended uses whenever you finish a Long Rest.

+### Level 20: Hold the Line

+You become an unyielding bulwark, turning aside threats and protecting those within your shielded presence.
+As a Bonus Action, you gain the following benefits for 10 minutes.
+Once you use this feature, you can't use it again until you finish a Long Rest.
+You can also restore your use of it by expending a level 5 spell slot (no action required).

+***Truesight***.
+You gain *Truesight* with a range of 120 feet.

+***Saving Throw Advantage.*** You have :d20-adv: **Advantage** on all saving throws so long you don't have the Incapacitated condition.

+***Protection.*** No creature can make an attack with :d20-adv: **Advantage** against you or your allies that is within your Aura of Protection.

+***Damage Reduction.*** When you or your ally are hit by an attack, that attack damage is reduced by an amount equal to your **Charisma modifier**.